trilio-demo/tvk-ui-permissions/README.md

 ## Cluster Permissions

 The TrilioVault for Kubernetes UI leverages existing cluster permissions to access the UI.
-No special RBAC need to be created for accessing the UI.
-At a minimum users logging into the UI need to have read permissions for the TrilioVault group resource.
-The following ClusterRole shows the minimum level of permissions required to access the TVK management console.
+At a minimum users logging into the UI need to have read permissions for the TrilioVault group resource.The following ClusterRole shows the minimum level of permissions required to access the TVK management console.

   ```
      Example: